sqreen/DevelopersSecurityBestPractices/_practices/safe-password-storage/_python/README.md

 We have provided a script to generate some data in a format accept by [John The Ripper](http://www.openwall.com/john/).
 You can use it to generate password hashing by varying some parameters and see the impact it haves on the time needed to crack them.
+It uses internaly the Django default password hashers, so the hashes are "real".
+They have the same default settings as Django and can be cracked as fast as real ones.

 It pick a random password from a wordlist named `password.list` so it's the worst case scenario as the password cracker also have access to the password list.
 The basic list is quite small (~3000 passwords), if you want to have a more realistic scenario, replace `password.list` by [one of password list downloaded here](https://wiki.skullsecurity.org/Passwords).

+Here are some examples of run with MD5, BCrypt and PBKDF2:

+<script type="text/javascript" src="https://asciinema.org/a/108744.js" id="asciicast-108744" async></script>

+<script type="text/javascript" src="https://asciinema.org/a/22i2kv418lq0l1sqq2k5co0u7.js" id="asciicast-22i2kv418lq0l1sqq2k5co0u7" async></script>

+<script type="text/javascript" src="https://asciinema.org/a/bm2khn89dv6qjb5fzspgzy7b7.js" id="asciicast-bm2khn89dv6qjb5fzspgzy7b7" async></script>

 ### Generate some data locally